n8jadams/smoothr/README.md

 ```
 * `onAnimationStart` - _(function)_ - This function will run right before the animation begins.
 Use it to imperitively kick off transition animations.
 If you want to kick off an animation based on incoming or outgoing routes, use `beforeAnimation` to set some state, and then use that state in this method.

 * `onAnimationEnd` - _(function)_ - This takes place after the animation is finished.
-Reset your animations if they're saved in state, or do something else.
+Tell your app that it's done animating, reset some configuration saved in state, or do something else.
 There are no arguments passed.
-Note that this will not run on an interrupted animation (if the user navigates too quickly for the animation to complete.)
+Note that this function will not execute if the animation is interrupted.
+(Generally when the user navigates too quickly for the animation to complete.)

-* `originPath` - _(string)_ - The path after the domain to the origin of this single page app, including the beginning backslash, but not the trailing backslash.
+* `originPath` - _(string)_ - The path after the domain to the origin of this single page app.
+This includes the beginning backslash, but not the trailing backslash.
 This will be set once and cannot be updated.
 All of the `<Link>` `href` properties will be relative to that origin path.
 For hash routing, set this to `"/#"` or something else ending with a hash (`#`), and that's it!
 Example: `"/smoothr-app"`, and `<Link href="/page1" />` will link to `"/smoothr-app/page1"`.
 This defaults to an empty string, which signifies the document root.

 ### `<SmoothRoutes>`

 #### Usage:
 Imagine `<SmoothRoutes>` as a regular DOM element that changes when the url changes.
 Its children MUST be `<Route>` components.
 You can use as many of these on the page as you want.
-Often you'll want to wrap each `<SmoothRoutes>` component in a wrapper DOM element with some CSS rules to set its size.
+Often you'll want to wrap each `<SmoothRoutes>` component in a wrapper DOM element with some CSS rules or a MutationObserver to set its size.

 #### Available props:
 Each of these props are identical to their `<Route>` counterparts.
-They will be applied to all routes if set at the `<SmoothRoutes>` level, but if a `<Route>` has an animation prop, the logic will favor the props set on the `<Route>` at transition.
+They will be applied to all routes if set at the `<SmoothRoutes>` level, but if a `<Route>` has an animation prop, the logic will favor the props set on the `<Route>` at transition time.
 * `animationIn` - _(array of objects/string indicating class name)_
 * `animationOut` - _(array of objects/string indicating class name)_
-* `animationOpts` - _(object with keys for `duration` and `easing`)_
+* `animationOpts` - _(object with keys for `duration` and `easing`, or int for `duration`)_
 * `reverseAnimationIn` - _(array of objects/string indicating class name)_
 * `reverseAnimationOut` - _(array of objects/string indicating class name)_
-* `reverseAnimationOpts` - _(object with keys for `duration` and `easing`)_
+* `reverseAnimationOpts` - _(object with keys for `duration` and `easing`, or int for `duration`)_

 ### `<Route>`